-Preview SVG Tab Located in the file system administration window, this tab allows users to preview renders the DOT content and exports it as an SVG in a new window.
+Preview SVG Tab Located in the file system administration window, this tab allows users to preview DOT content directly within ReportServer, rendered as SVG.
+Preview SVG Button Found in the Properties tab of the file system administration window, this button renders the DOT content and exports it as an SVG in a new window.